 1 How did Luke find out about the chance to volunteer at the festival?
-[1] ) What benefit of volunteering was Luke unaware of when he applied?
-[1] What was the main venue in the town for the festival?
-[1] How many authors gave talks?
-What type of writing was the focus of the most popular event?
-What event was held on the last evening?
-Where did the guided tour start?
-[1] What were Luke's main duties as a volunteer?
+[1] 2 What benefit of volunteering was Luke unaware of when he applied?
+[1] 3 What was the main venue in the town for the festival?
+4 How many authors gave talks?
+5 What type of writing was the focus of the most popular event?
+6 What event was held on the last evening?
+7 Where did the guided tour start?
+8 What were Luke's main duties as a volunteer?
 Give two details.
-Llow dood by the think that the feeting equily be improved 2 Cive form details [2] ) How does Luke think that the festival could be improved?
+[1] [2] 9 How does Luke think that the festival could be improved?
 Give four details.
-[4] [Total: 13]
+[41 [Total: 13]